 It is important for you to know how your home will be marketed and you agree and trust the approach.
 This includes how responsive the real estate professional will be to inquiries on the property.

 How will you keep me informed about the progress of my transaction?
 How frequently?

 Communication is key to any relationship.
 Real estate professionals adjust to what their clients prefer, but you must tell them your preferred method and how frequently you expect to hear from them.

 Will you represent me exclusively, or will you represent both the buyer and the seller in the transaction?

 A real estate professional will explain his or her agency relationship with you right in the beginning.
 The real estate professional is required to provide you a brochure printed by the SC Real Estate Commission with a written explanation.
 Listen and read carefully to understand your options.

 The most important question!

-Ask if they are a Realtor® and a member of the Hilton Head Area Association of REALTORS®.
+Ask if they are a REALTOR® and a member of the Hilton Head Area REALTORS®.
 Seek out a professional who is invested in their profession and abides by the strict Code of Ethics of the National Association of REALTORS®.